Listen to the Lights (My 1st Post)

 The Charted Course & Topics of Exploration

-I post 1-3 times per week on the website, but only send a single email–usually Friday mornings EST. You’ll be able to watch, read, and listen to content right from your email inbox, or follow links to the website.
+You’ll be able to watch, read, and listen to content right from your email inbox, or follow links to the website.

-My Post Series Types
+My Post Types (see INDEX)

 Song Expanders - Similar to Demotrons, Song Expanders dissect various aspects of the final recording AFTER it has been released.
 This could be technical or spiritual.
 Examples, here.